rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 OS infrastructures use unique per-device, per-application identifiers called push-tokens.
 This means that the push notification provider and the service provider have information on which devices receive information and at which point in time.
+Alternatively, non-mobile applications could use a websocket or persistent connection for notifications directly from the DS.

 Even though they can't necessarily access the content, which is typically encrypted MLS messages, the service provider and the push